codegik/architecture/fintech-payments/README.md

 **Data Encryption**
 - Encryption: TLS 1.3 for all communication.
 - PII Encryption: Application-level encryption for user sensitive data and bank details.
+- Use AWS KMS for key management and rotation.

 **LGPD Compliance**
 - Data Minimization: Only collect necessary data for financial transactions.